vdsabev/firemail/README.md

       }
     }
     ```
+    Make sure you set your project's name in the configuration.
+3. Install the `firebase` command using `npm install firebase-tools --global`
-4. Run the following command using your credentials (for more options, see the additional configuration below):
+4. Run the following command with your credentials:
     ```
     firebase functions:config:set email.sender="sender@example.com" email.password="password"
     ```
+    For more options, see [Additional configuration](#additional-configuration).
-5. If you use a Gmail account, you may need to setup your account to allow using it as an SMTP server:
+5. If you're using Gmail to deliver messages, you may need to setup your account to allow using it as an SMTP server:
       - https://www.google.com/settings/security/lesssecureapps
       - https://accounts.google.com/DisplayUnlockCaptcha

+If you forked this repository, run `npm install`, then `firebase deploy --only functions` to deploy your web service, and you should be done!

+Otherwise, if you have an existing project that you want to integrate Firemail with, there are some additional steps:
+1. Run `npm install firemail`
+2. Create a `firebase.json` file with the following structure:
+    ```json
+    {
+      "functions": {
+          "source": "node_modules/firemail/functions"
+        }
+    }
+    ```
-6. After you've configured everything, deploy your web service using `npm run deploy`
+3. Finally, deploy your web service by running `firebase deploy --only functions`

 # Additional configuration
 You can set these options using `firebase functions:config:set ...` again